The Story of Chamilli

-I have been making samosas for years and they're a firm favourite at so many dinner parties and have also featured at some of my company meetings.
+I have been making samosas for years and they're a firm favourite at dinner parties and have also featured at company meetings.
 The many wonderful people in my life have encouraged me to put them out into the world, so I'm excited it's finally happened.

 By day I work in advertising, so this is a real passion project.
 But it's amazing to make a past time into something a little bit more.